Are you looking for a smart lock that connects directly to WiFi without the need for an additional adapter?

 The Schalge Encode comes in three finishes – Satin Nickel, Matte Black and Aged Bronze.
-It is available for $249.99 on Amazon or can be bought as a package with Amazon Cloud Cam Kit for $299.99.
+It is available by itself or can be bought as a package with Amazon Cloud Cam Kit.
 Comes with a lifetime mechanical warranty and 3 year electronic warranty.

-- Use with Amazon Cloud Kit for in-home deliveries
+- Can be used with Amazon Cloud Kit for in-home deliveries while you're away

-- Does not connect to a home automation system
+- Doesn't work with a home automation system

 - Might require more frequent battery changes because doesn't use BlueTooth